mendax1234/Mach-V/docs/sw/resources.md

 ## Useful Links

-The success of Hydra-V cannot be achieved without the help of many open-source projects and resources.
-Here are some useful links that you may find helpful when working with Hydra-V:
+The success of Mach-V cannot be achieved without the help of many open-source projects and resources.
+Here are some useful links that you may find helpful when working with Mach-V:

 <div class="grid cards" markdown>